RehanY147/hotel-bt/README.md

 ﻿# hotel-bt
-A hotel website built using barebones HTML5 and CSS3.
+A sample hotel website built using barebones HTML5 and CSS3.
 An execution of fundamentals.